[Free] French Text-to-Speech Site! Perfect for Learning Pronunciation

 Ondoku is a Recommended Text-to-Speech Site for Learning French Pronunciation

-Let's compare the French voices of the free web app Ondoku.
+Now, let's compare the French voices of the free web app Ondoku.

 Bonjour, je suis Ondoku.
 Ma voix est devenue plus naturelle et plus humaine !